 The timing of claims and appeals, as well as the interplay between workers’ compensation and Social Security Disability (SSD) benefits, can be daunting for private individuals to understand and deal with.
 To understand how best to access all available injury and disability benefits in Pennsylvania, contact Krasno Krasno & Onwudinjo in Philadelphia.
 Our law firm was founded by a retired workers’ compensation judge.
 Our knowledge base acquired through years of experience is impressive and can work to your advantage after a workplace injury.

 Our Pennsylvania law firm is prepared to guide and direct you through the processes of maximizing collection of compensation for injuries and disability benefits.
 We can advise you on key things to keep in mind such as:

 - Social Security Disability benefits do not cancel out workers’ compensation benefits.

 - If you receive both Social Security Disability and workers’ compensation benefits, your SSD is likely to be reduced by the amount of workers’ comp that you receive.

 - You should not apply for Social Security retirement income while you are receiving workers’ compensation benefits.
 The tax ramifications of such a scenario are a strong deterrent.

 - Under certain circumstances, you may be allowed to work while collecting Social Security Disability benefits.

 Your Injuries May Qualify You For Both Types Of Benefits

-At Krasno, Krasno & Onwudinjo, our attorneys handle all cases on a contingency basis.
+At Krasno Krasno & Onwudinjo, our attorneys handle all cases on a contingency basis.
 We get paid only if you receive compensation in your case or if we prevent the insurance company from stopping or altering your benefits.
-To schedule a free initial consultation with a lawyer, email us or call us at 215-310-0001 or toll free at 877-794-2396.
+To schedule a free initial consultation with a lawyer, contact us today.